joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation:

 1. The health battery cannot be used as overflow; overflow points are spent automatically until the health battery has 1 point or all batteries are 0, whichever comes first.
+If a character is dead, all batteries should be at 0.
 2. The other batteries cannot be negative and can remain at 0.
 3. Overflow batteries are defined in the following table.